StrawberryChocolateFudge/NFTwithRicardian/README.md

 For that to work, there are a few things needed:

-1. The deployer needs to have a legal document proof of ownership of the assets.
+1. The deployer needs to have a proof of ownership for the assets.

 2. The proof doesn't need to be published, just include contact info in the ricardian contract

 3. You need to write down the rights you want to give to the holders who purchase the NFTs.
-   Can they visit the house or just own it etc..
+   Can they visit the house or just own part of it etc..

+4. A description of the asset.